Is Alcohol Detox Necessary?

 While many treatment centers will begin recovery without using proper detox protocols, the results can be traumatic or result in death.
 Worse still, many individuals will try to detox on their own at home.

-If you or a loved one has an alcohol abuse problem and are considering quitting cold turkey, please speak with medical doctor first.
+If you or a loved one has an alcohol abuse problem and are considering quitting cold turkey, please speak with medical doctor first to find an appropriate place for alcohol detox to take place.
 The life you save could be your own.

 You might also be interested in: